AfnanElhussini/WebSocket-Notification-App-withNodeJS/README.md

-# Notification using web socket
+# Notification using SOCKET IO